tzyganu/Magento2SampleModule/README.md

  - Frontend list and view for the entity mentioned above
  - Backend relation (many to many) to catalog products. on the edit form there is a tab called 'Products' similar to related products.
 On the product edit page there is a tab called Authors.
  - List on Author view page on frontend the related products paginated and with a sorting options.
  - List related authors on product view page.
-There is a problem with the pagination due to a Magento2 bug [#970](https://github.com/magento/magento2/issues/970)
  - Rss feeds for author list.
  - Breadcrumbs support for list and view pages.
  - Many to many relation with the categories (one category tab on entity add/edit form and one tab with the entities on the category add/edit form)